ucsd-cse12-f23/ucsd-cse12-f23.github.io/syllabus.md

 ### Stepik Exercises (Textbook)

-Along with each lecture will come some optional pre-lecture from our [Stepik textbook](https://stepik.org/course/109917/syllabus){:target="_blank"}.
+Along with each lecture will come some optional pre-lecture work from our [Stepik textbook](https://stepik.org/course/109917/syllabus){:target="_blank"}.

 The Stepik online texbook records your progress, and we give a schedule of expected times to finish the readings